 Hazard Identification and Risk Assessment are pivotal components of a comprehensive behaviour assessment and risk control strategies associated with an identified behaviour should be included in behaviour support plans.

 If a violent incident does occur, there should also be response procedures (such as, giving first aid, supporting persons affected, counselling) in place for those involved to minimise the impact of the event.
 Reporting and documenting the incident is also a requirement after an incident.
 See Aggression Incident Report form attached.
 Documentation and reporting allows for management to review incidents and reassess the controls to eliminate or reduce the likelihood of a reoccurrence of a similar incident.
 A Critical Incident policy and procedure is vital.
 Access to an EAP program or trauma debriefing should be available if required.

-A clear and simple incident response procedure is a key component for organisations in the management of processes after an incident Preventing Violence in the Accommodation Services of the Social and Community Services Industry 1996 NSW Department of Community Services.
+A clear and simple incident response procedure is a key component for organisations in the management of processes after an incident.

 Organisations have a responsibility to manage client related violence or aggression in a systematic way by identifying hazards, assessing or quantifying the risks and applying risk control strategies.
 See the case examples developed during the DSOP project which are aligned with the I'm OK Approach.

 This section outlines practical ways to eliminate or minimise violence and aggression in your workplace.
 You should select the most suitable risk controls for your service.
 Having more than one control measure for a particular risk may be a more effective way of preventing workplace violence.